WindBlaze1/FastAPI-Assessment/README.md

 ## Running the API

-Save the code into a Python file (e.g., `main.py`), and then run the API with the following command:
+Save the files in a directory, `cd` into it and then run the API with the following command:

 ```bash
 uvicorn main:app --reload